We have published our report on the future of aviation noise management

 - Reviewing how aviation noise is measured, monitored and reported on (published in July 2020)

-- Reviewing existing enforcement and regulatory mechanisms and powers (due for publication in Spring 2021)
+- Reviewing existing enforcement and regulatory mechanisms and powers (published in March 2021)

 If aviation noise affects or interests you, we want to hear from you so that we can work together to improve how aviation noise is managed.